tanoy009/ng6-multidatepicker/README.md

 ## About

-angular 6 compatible multipurpose calendar with external data integration support and AOT enabled
+angular 6 compatible multipurpose date picker with external data integration support and AOT enabled

 ## Installation